-In our numerical study, we need to characterize the three dynamical regimes and their behaviour since these properties affect numerical errors.
-Specifically, for each dynamical regime, we study the three limiting balances of terms in (27)-(29): biological terms dominating; advection terms dominating; advection and biological terms balancing.
-When biological terms dominate, the advection is slow, and the problem reduces to a one dimensional problem, studied in §4.1.
-When advection is fast, the biology is unimportant, and we study this case in §4.3, with the generated flowfield studied in §4.2.
-Finally, the case where the advection and biological terms are approximately balanced is studied in §4.4, with the effect of biological patches demonstrated in §4.5.
+In our numerical study, we need to characterize the three dynamical regimes and their behavior since these properties affect numerical errors.
+Specifically, for each dynamical regime, we study the three limiting balances of terms in Eqs.
+27-29: biological terms dominating, advection terms dominating, and advection and biological terms balancing.
+When biological terms dominate, the advection is slow, and the problem reduces to a 1D problem, studied in Section 4.1.
+When advection is fast, the biology is unimportant, and we study this case in Section 4.3, with the generated flowfield studied in Section 4.2.
+Finally, the case where the advection and biological terms are approximately balanced is studied in Section 4.4, with the effect of biological patches demonstrated in Section 4.5.
 Since the timescale of biology varies in depth, the advection and biological terms can only be exactly balanced for one depth.
-While this results in many choices of approximately balanced terms, we will focus on one parameter set where $\bar{\tau}a = 12.5$ [days].
+While this results in many choices of approximately balanced terms, we will focus on one parameter set where $\bar{\tau}a =$ 12.5 days.
 For more details on biological dynamics in straits, we refer to Burton (2009).
-Finally, capabilities of numerical filtering for higher-order schemes are examined in §4.6.
+Finally, capabilities of numerical filtering for higher-order schemes are examined in Section 4.6.

 Results in this section will be reported for various grid and polynomial degree combinations, and the notation (grid number, polynomial degree) is used to denote this information.
-For example, (g2, p4) refers to the second grid (Figure [3]b) with a 4th degree basis function.
-We provide a table with the number of DOFs and computational time estimates for the test cases we completed Table [3].
+For example, (g2, p4) refers to the second grid (Fig. 3b) with a fourth degree basis function.
+We provide a table with the number of DOFs and computational time estimates for the test cases we completed Table 3.
 In what follows, we show the results of (g1, p6) and (g2, p5) for our high-order simulations and compare them to (g4, p1).
-Normalizing by the average computational time of (g4, p1) these simulations have relative computational times of 0.34, 1, and 1.2 for (g1, p6), (g4, p1), and (g2, p5), respectively (see Table [3]).
-Following the discussion in §2.3 and §3.6, we note that, in terms of efficiency, (g4, p1) and (g2, p5) are comparable (in fact, (g2, p5) would be cheaper if fully optimized, see §3.6). (g1, p6) is included because it is comparable in accuracy to (g4, p1) and it highlights the effect of under-resolution (here g1) when using higher-order schemes (here p6).
+Normalizing by the average computational time of (g4, p1), these simulations have relative computational times of 0.34, 1, and 1.2 for (g1, p6), (g4, p1), and (g2, p5), respectively (see Table 3).
+Following the discussion in Sections 2.3 and 3.6, we note that, in terms of efficiency, (g4, p1) and (g2, p5) are comparable (in fact, (g2, p5) would be cheaper if fully optimized, see Section 3.6). (g1, p6) is included because it is comparable in accuracy to (g4, p1) and it highlights the effect of under-resolution (here g1) when using higher-order schemes (here p6).